danilomeneghel/slimphp3/README.md

-# Auth Slim Framework 3
+# Slim Framework 3
 ------------------------

 ## About Project
-Project an admin area based on Slim Framework 3.
+Basic project of an administrative area using Framework Slim and Bootstrap.
-This project uses the object oriented PHP5, and the MVC.
+Object Oriented PHP5 with MVC, Jquery, ORM Eloquent, Twig View and DB MySql.

 ## Features
+- Auth
+- Routes
 - Login
 - Change password
-- Routes

 ## How to install it
 For that, it is enough for: